igorsgm/laravel-git-hooks/README.md

 ## 3️⃣ Advanced Usage

-### 🐳 Laravel Sail support
+### 🐳 Laravel Sail Support

-If you are using Laravel Sail and maybe not local PHP is installed, you can adjust the following parameters in the `git-hooks.php` config file.
+If you are using Laravel Sail and local PHP is not installed, you can adjust the following parameters in the `git-hooks.php` config file.
 This will force the local git hooks to use the `sail` command to execute the hooks:
 ```php
     // config/git-hooks.php